I see the merit in both positions. Of course, any debate about the continued relevance of Leica M must start with the introduction of the Nikon F…...

 A. Ultimately, if there’s a justification for still shooting a Leica M, it’s the same reason you drive a ’61 Cadillac: because they’re cool, and fun, not because they are the best in the world in a technical sense (though they may have been at the time they were made).

 B. The public knows what a ’61 Cadillac is.
 They don’t know a Leica M from Adam’s house cat.
 For the few areas where a rangefinder (Leica or otherwise) has an advantage, no SLR is its equal.
-Did anyone ever replace a well appointed tool box with a Swiss Army Knife?
+Did anyone ever replace a well appointed tool box with an all-knives.org Knife?
 The purpose made tools are always better for some specific applications.
 So it is with the rangefinder.

 A. Everyone is so convinced that having a Leica makes them a serious photographer.
 Everyone is convinced that they are vastly superior in quality to any other camera.
 Balls to that.